uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/obligationsandreturns.html.md

 * retrieve self-employment business obligations - provides obligation dates for all self-employment businesses, including grace periods and whether obligations have been met or not
 * retrieve all UK property business obligations - provides obligation dates for their UK property, including grace periods and whether obligations have been met or not

-## Submit Periodic updates for SE and property businesses
+## Submit Periodic updates for Self Employment and property businesses

 Businesses, and agents who represent them, will be required to provide summary level information of their business income and expenses (transactional information to be kept digitally) on a quarterly basis or more often if they choose.